filikat/HiGHSpm/SPRAL.md

+## Notes on installing spral - for SSID

-Needs hwloc from Git or WWW, and that seems to need pkgconfig
+ - Needs hwloc from Git or WWW, and that seems to need pkgconfig

-Needs gklib from Git
+ - Needs gklib from Git

-Needs METIS from Git
+ - Needs METIS from Git

 Get spral from Git